elcoco/serialkiller/README.md

 ### Introduction
 Nobody likes to use the arduino IDE, but it functions well for uploading code to your MCU.
-One problem I experienced while using my favorite editor instead, was having to exit the serial monitor to free the serial port, before code can be uploaded is super annoying.
+I noticed, while using my favorite editor instead, that having to exit the serial monitor to free the serial port everytime I want to upload code is super annoying.
 SerialKiller is a serial monitor that can be externally signaled to free up the serial port.
 ```
 # This example will free up serial, upload code and connect to serial again.